Skip to main content

 • Cutoff is computed as now - N days (for example, 7 means “older than 7 days”).

-• The timestamp used is filesystem modified time (mtime), not release date or qBittorrent add time.
+• The timestamp used is filesystem modified time (mtime) from video/audio files only, not subtitles, extras, release date, or qBittorrent add time.

 • 0 disables age filtering.